--- Placing the state in the central position of regulating land use through statewide controls of all lands rather than specific This alternative, conceded the report authors, would scarcely be "politically palatable." since it would put the state in position of issuing permits for land use rather than simply ta-
+-- Placing the state in the central position of regulating land use through statewide controls of all lands rather than specific areas or types of development.
+This alternative, conceded the report authors, would scarcely be "politically palatable," since it would put the state in position of issuing permits for land use rather than simply ta-

-ANTI- CRIME PROGRAM PUSHED - - A \$605, 416 crime prevention program aimed at reducing burglaries in six cities by 18 per cent in a year was without creating waste, " Langdon further accused the federal government of doing nothing to increase sources of fuel.
-He said allocations of all petroleum products is to be expected.
+ANTI-CRIME PROGRAM PUSHED--A \$605, 416 crime prevention program aimed at reducing burglaries in six cities by 18 per cent in a year was unveiled by Gov. Briscoe.
+Burglary accounts for 45 to 70 per cent of major crimes in Texas.